Trane vs Rheem: an air conditioner comparison guide

 One is more expensive than the other, yet has a better energy rating.
 Find out which one in this Trane vs Rheem air conditioner guide.

-Buying a heating and air conditioning system for your home is a major financial investment.
+Purchasing a heating and air conditioning system for your home is not a minor decision.
 When comparing Trane vs. Rheem HVAC units, you'll need to look at both outdoor and indoor units.

 Most outdoor compressor units last between 10 to 15 years, and the lifespan of a furnace is between 15 and 20 years.
 Outdoor units are condensing, while indoor units contain the evaporating coil that moves air though your home.